EVENT: BREAD BAKERS

 THEME : MIDDLE EASTERN BREADS

-Manakeesh, manakish, Manaeesh, Manaqish or in singular form manousheh is the Middle East’s version of a pizza.
+Manakeesh, Manakish, Manaeesh, Manaqish or in singular form Manousheh is the Middle East’s version of a pizza.
 It is usually topped with herbs, cheese or minced meat and can be served for breakfast or lunch.
 Very popular in Syria, Lebanon and the Arab Peninsula.
-Traditionally the women would bake them in a communal oven early in the morning in time for breakfast.
+Traditionally, the women would bake them in a communal oven early in the morning in time for breakfast.
 Manaqish is the plural word of the Arabic word manqūshah which means to crave out or sculpt.
 The dough is rolled into a flat shape and then pressed by fingertips to create dips in which the topping lies in.

 The cheese usually used for the topping is a soft white cheese called Akawi.
 I decided to use a popular topping, zaatar.
-Zaatar is a spice mixture consisting of thyme or oregano, sumac, sesame seeds, coriander powder, cumin powder and salt.
+Zaatar is a spice mixture which consists of thyme or oregano, sumac, sesame seeds, coriander powder, cumin powder and salt.
 Sometimes chili flakes are added.
 I had some ready made zaatar so I used that.

-These flatbreads can be served with a main dish, soup or enjoyed on their own with a variety of freshly sliced vegetables like cucumber, onion, or tomatoes and olives or even meat.
+Though a popular breakfast bread, Manakeesh can be served with a main dish, soup or enjoyed on their own with a variety of freshly sliced vegetables like cucumber, onion, or tomatoes and olives or even meat.
 Modern day version of manakeesh has a topping of chocolate and banana.

 Check out what kind of Middle Eastern Breads other Bread Bakers have made: